jacklineboke/TalaATMProgram/README.md

 Running the project.
 1. In the eclipse projects window, click on run.

+Checking unit tests for code coverage
+1. In the eclipse projects window, right click on the package for the ATM Program.
+2. If you have Tortoisegit installed, go to the option "Coverage As"
+3. Select "2 JUnit Test"
+4. Let the code covarage run and the results will be displayed
+5. Click on Coverage to see the coverage in percentage (%)

 NOTE
 The file name "AtmMachine,java" contains the ATM Program while the file name "unittests,java" contains some of the unit tests that have been automated using EclEmma